moikot/djson/README.md

 },
 ```

 If you miss some items in the array when you merge a value, those values will default to nil if they are not previously defined.
-In this example merging `key[0]=val1` and `key[2]=val2` index `1` was missed and the result will be:
+In the example of merging `key[0]=val1` and `key[2]=val2` index `1` is missing and the result will be:
 ```go
 map[string]interface{}{
   "key": []interface{}{